 Ideally you’d like a car to be as light as possible.
 Less weight means less effort for the engine which, in turn, means better performance, better fuel economy, and lower stresses and strains on mechanical components.

 When it comes to the weigh-in, the 1 Series is average for the class.
 The higher up the range you head, the larger engines and extra standard equipment push the weight up marginally.

 |1,375kg (118i)||1,505kg (M135i)|

 Need a little more time to research?
 Take a look at our full review of the 1 Series to see how it fares against its rivals – the Audi A3 and Mercedes A-Class.
-Don’t forget to check out our car configurator to see how much you could save on your next car and our deals page to see our latest discounts.
+Don’t forget to check out our BMW 1 Series deals page to see how much you could save on your next car.